 That’s something that will give you much more than any of the techniques in the world.

-And if you know someone that is depressed and want to help them, just listen to them.
+Finally, if you know someone that is depressed and want to help them, just listen to them.
 Allow them to feel whatever it is that they’re feeling, don’t dismiss them.
 They might not make sense to you but don’t interrupt them, don’t try to correct them because there’s nothing to be corrected.

 I’ve lived through a lot of tragedies.
 When I’ve shared them people are honestly surprised that I’m even still alive.
 Even members of my own family have said that I never had a chance in this world and yet here I am.

-I know that I could have had it worse, though it’s hard to see how sometimes I know that there are others out there with more inspiring stories than mine.
+I know that I could have had it worse, though it’s hard to see how sometimes.
+I know that there are others out there with more inspiring stories than mine.

 That doesn’t invalidate my own journey, my own hell that I’ve lived through.
+It doesn’t invalidate my battle with depression.

 The same goes for you, whatever your struggles are or even somebody that you want to help.